jonascarpay/jonascarpay.github.io/posts/2022-09-19-declarative-deployment.md

 Instead of `pkgs.terraform`, just use `(pkgs.terraform.withPlugins (p: [ p.aws p.null ]))`.
 You'll still need to run `terraform init`, but it won't install anything anymore, and in fact you could even add the resulting files to version control.

-Unfortunately, at the time of writing there are some issues with the `null` provider that make going through Terraform as normal the more robust option, but if you try it and it works, there's no reason not to use it.
+Unfortunately, at the time of writing there are some issues with the `null` provider that make going through Terraform as normal the more robust option, but if you try it and it works for your particular setup, there's no reason not to use it.

 ### Secret management
 Declarative configuration is often at odds with proper secret management.